For Companies

 Goals

-Develop ability to analyze and find innovative solutions to a problem
+Develop skills to analyze and find innovative solutions to a problem

 Candidate selection